Legal terms: ‘Dissolution’ and ‘nullity’

 What happens at court?

-- All proceedings in the Family Court and Federal Circuit Court are heard in open court.
+- All proceedings in the Federal Circuit and Family Court of Australia are heard in open court.
 However, the court can order specific people to not be present in court.
-Proceedings are fairly informal and the court tries to ensure that they are not protracted (s 97 FL Act).
+Proceedings are fairly informal and the court tries to ensure that they are not protracted.

 The media may report family law cases, but it is an offence to identify a party to the proceedings, a witness, or a person associated with the proceeding.
 There are wide definitions of anything that may identify a person (e.g. style of dress or occupation) (s 121).
 The penalty for this is imprisonment for up to one year.

-2. Spouses can be forced to be witnesses, and they are required to disclose communications made between them during the marriage (s 100).
+2. Spouses can be forced to be witnesses, and they are required to disclose communications made between them during the marriage.

-3. The court can forbid questions that are offensive, scandalous, insulting or humiliating unless it is satisfied that in the interests of justice the question should be answered (s 101).
+3. The court can forbid questions that are offensive, scandalous, insulting or humiliating unless it is satisfied that in the interests of justice the question should be answered.

 4. Proof of service may be given by affidavit or oral evidence.